Forestry Technology Associate of Applied Science

 Program Description

-This program is designed for students wanting to complete a two-year AAS Degree in Forestry Technology and enter the workforce.
+This program is designed for students wanting to complete an AAS Degree in Forestry Technology and enter the workforce.
 Students explore GIS applications, tree care, soils, forestry research and harvesting, water movement, and wildlife and fisheries management.
 The Forestry Technology program teaches the principles of forest science and related fields, conduct forestry field research, and gain field skills in hydrology and soil science.
+This program includes courses that involve walking a minimum of half a mile over uneven and steep terrain.
 This program prepares students for entry-level careers in forestry technology.
+This program is accredited by the Society of American Foresters (SAF).

 Learn more about this program.